faasm/faasm/README.md

 docker-compose up -d
 ```

-Then run the Faasm CLI, from which you can build, deploy and invoke functions:
+To interact with this local cluster you can run the Faasm CLI:

 ```bash
 # Start the CLI